mwczapski/windows_vscode_development_in_linux_docker_container/README.md

 `cd /mnt/<driver letter>/dir1/../dirN/gitclient/_commonUtils`<br>
 `./02_create_git_client_container.sh`

-The script accepts no command line arguments and expects the image with the name `gitclient:1.0.0', produced by relevant the script in [Git Client Docker Container](https://github.com/mwczapski/git_client_docker_container), to be available.
+The script accepts an optional command line argument `-g` and its value which can be a word starting with case-insensitive `y`, and expects the image with the name `gitclient:1.0.0`, produced by the relevant script in [Git Client Docker Container](https://github.com/mwczapski/git_client_docker_container), to be available.

+Providing `-g yes` on the command line will enable integration with the [Private GIT Server](https://github.com/mwczapski/private_gitserver_docker_container).

 The script will work through a series of prompts to offer you the opportunity to decide on some of the names that would be used in creating artifacts.
-Here is a transcript of the a session:
+Here is a transcript of a session:

 <code>
 cd /mnt/d/github_materials/programming_in_bash/_commonUtils</code><br><code>